akerbos/sesketches/README.md

  * `$type` is one of

-   * dot     -- a graph description that can be converted into images using the free graphviz suite, e.g. `dot -Tpng -ocs_411.png cs_411.dot`.
+   * dot     -- a graph description that can be converted into images using the free [graphviz](http://graphviz.org/) suite, e.g. `dot -Tpng -ocs_411.png cs_411.dot`.
 Note that graph layout can differ wildly depending on the algorithm used.

-   * gnuplot -- a plotting script that can be converted into images using the free tool gnuplot, e.g. `gnuplot cs_654.gnuplot`.
+   * gnuplot -- a plotting script that can be converted into images using the free tool [gnuplot](http://gnuplot.info/), e.g. `gnuplot cs_654.gnuplot`.

    * tex     -- LaTeX documents; translate with `pdflatex` (or any other LaTeX compiler).
-If you want to translate the resulting PDF into an image, consider Imagemagick's `convert`.
+You may need some packages; generally, the latest [Tex Live](https://www.tug.org/texlive/) should work.If you want to translate the resulting PDF into an image, consider Imagemagick's `convert`.

    * tikz    -- an image built with LaTeX package TikZ.
 Can be converted into images using scripts [`tikz2png` and `tikz2svg`](https://github.com/akerbos/scripts) by the same author.
+              You need a working LaTeX installation, preferably the latest [Tex Live](https://www.tug.org/texlive/).

 Have fun!